lubomyrV/project1/README.md

 3) Eclipse IDE or IntelliJ IDEA

 There is a security level, you can register new user or use following accounts:
-1) for ADMIN use username and password 'r'
+1) for 'admin' use username and password 'r'
-2) for MODERATOR use username and password 'm'
+2) for 'moderator' use username and password 'm'
-3) for USER use username and password 'u'
+3) for 'user' use username and password 'u'